JoseCostaUni/ESOF-Project/README.md

 * Flutter: It allows developers to write code that can be used across multiple platforms using a single codebase, saving time and effort
 * Dart: This language is highly optimized with flutter and can be used as both frontend(Flutter) and backend(Dart server), promoting consistency.
 * Firebase: Firebase offers a wide amount of backend services, including real-time database, authentication, cloud storage, and hosting, simplifying backend development for Flutter apps.

+## Sprint 1 (App Version 1.0.1)

+### Sprint Planning

+### Srint Review

+At first glance , the sprint went really well as almost everything that was planned got actually done , apart from some minor things that will be left for the next sprint.
+We were able to complete 10 user stories from the 12 that were initially planned.
+In retrospective , we could probably have finished all of them had we not had problemas while trying to test the current code with flutter_gherkin, tests which were rendered useless due to the dart limitations.
+It is also important to note that backend and testing in general is still pretty raw , as this will be the main focus in the next sprint.

+To sum up, we agree that the sprint was well planned, well executed and that almost everything went according the plan.